MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 To continue learning more about WebView2, navigate to the following resources.

-*   To learn more about building WebView2 applications, navigate to [WebView2 development best practices][WV2BestPractices].
+*   Building WebView2 applications: [WebView2 development best practices][WV2BestPractices].
-*   For a comprehensive example of WebView2 capabilities, navigate to [WebView2Samples][GithubMicrosoftedgeWebview2samplesMain].
+*   Comprehensive example of WebView2 capabilities: [WebView2Samples][GithubMicrosoftedgeWebview2samplesMain].
-*   For more information about WebView2, navigate to [WebView2 Resources][Webview2IndexNextSteps].
+*   More information about WebView2: [WebView2 Resources][Webview2IndexNextSteps].
-*   For detailed information about the WebView2 API, navigate to [API reference][DotnetApiMicrosoftWebWebview2WinformsWebview2].
+*   Detailed information about the WebView2 API: [API reference][DotnetApiMicrosoftWebWebview2WinformsWebview2].

 ## Getting in touch with the Microsoft Edge WebView team